-If it is desirable to paint the name of the community on the side of a tank, the stripe pattern may be broken to serve this purpose.
-This open area should have a maximum height of 3 feet (0.9 m).
-(See Figure A-17 in Appendix A.)
+If it is desirable to paint the name of the community on the side of a tank or other structure, the stripe pattern may be broken to serve this purpose.
+This open area should have a maximum height of three feet (0.91 m) (see Figure A-5).